Windows on Arm

 Arm developer devices

-Windows Dev Kit 2023 (code name “Project Volterra”) is the latest Arm device built to support Windows developers, AI researchers, and developers looking to integrate AI into their apps and experiences.
+• Windows Dev Kit 2023 (code name “Project Volterra”) is no longer available to purchase new, but remains viable as an Arm-based device built to support Windows development, AI research, and testing for the integration of AI into apps and experiences.

 Support for existing Windows apps on Arm